dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 ::: moniker range=">= aspnetcore-3.0"

-Each ASP.NET Core component that emits cookies needs to decide if `SameSite` is appropriate.
 ASP.NET Core 3.0 and later aligns SameSite defaults with the new draft standard.
-The following API's have changed the default from `SameSiteMode.Lax ` to `SameSiteMode.None`:
+The following APIs have changed the default from `SameSiteMode.Lax ` to `SameSiteMode.None`:

 * <xref:Microsoft.AspNetCore.Http.CookieOptions> used with [HttpContext.Response.Cookies.Append](xref:Microsoft.AspNetCore.Http.IResponseCookies.Append*)
 * <xref:Microsoft.AspNetCore.Http.CookieBuilder>  used as a factory for `CookieOptions`